neopragma/provision-lightweight-development-environments/README.md

 My experience with attempting to set this up various ways leads me to recommend starting with category [4]: _a ready-to-run iso with no desktop and add packages to it_.

 I tried several Linux distros and had mixed results.
 Some "failure stories" are documented here: [Failures](failures.md).

-For guidance in using the distros that _did_ work, please follow the links below.
+## Roads not taken

+Some distros that are designed for end-user convenience were not included in this exercise.
+This is not a reflection on their quality.
+It only means they didn't seem to be a fit for the immediate use case.
+For example, <a href="https://www.bodhilinux.com">Bodhi Linux</a> is a nice packaging of Ubuntu that makes it a little easier for most people to get a working desktop environment up and running.
+That makes it a category [5] distro according to the taxonomy described above.
+For our purposes, that would mean removing all the niceties that have been built into the distro, to strip it down into a minimal environment.
+That just doesn't seem like a very logical thing to do.